Alexhenri/AresGame/README.md

      ```
      cmake --build .
      ```
+     **Note:** Make sure to install the ncurses library before compiling :
+               ```
+                 sudo apt-get install libncurses5-dev libncursesw5-dev
+               ```

-  6. The executable should now be generated in the build directory.
+  7. The executable should now be generated in the build directory.
      ```
      ./ares_game
      ```